A NASA spacecraft is about to deliberately crash into an asteroid

 “This is stuff of science-fiction books and really corny episodes of “StarTrek” from when I was a kid, and now it's real,” NASA program scientist Tom Statler said on Thursday.

-Cameras and telescopes will watch the crash, but it will take days or even weeks to find out if it actually changed the orbit.
+Cameras and telescopes will watch the crash, which will be live-streamed on NASA TV from 6 pm ET (00:00 CET on Tuesday), but it will take days or even weeks to find out if it actually changed the orbit.

 The $325 million (€333 million) planetary defense test began with DART's launch last year.